How to Fix a MacBook Pro That Won’t Turn On

 This is what you need to do if your MacBook Pro won’t turn on, and the steps to take if it won’t charge.

-I’ll walk you through how to fix these issues that I deal with when my MacBook Pro won’t turn on.
+We’ll walk you through how to fix these issues when my MacBook Pro won’t turn on.
 You can also use this if your MacBook won’t turn on.
 Once you get it back up and running, you may want to check to see if you need a MacBook Pro battery.

-Dealing with a MacBook that won’t turn on is a major hassle, and it never happens when you have time to deal with the issue.
-I’ll help you try the easy steps you can do on your own to fix your MacBook or MacBook Pro, and what to do next if this doesn’t work.
+Dealing with a MacBook that won’t turn on is a major hassle, and it almost never happens when you have time to deal with the issue.
+We’ll help you try the easy steps you can do on your own to fix your device, and what to do next if this doesn’t work.

 You don’t need to be an expert or understand computers to fix this problem.

-How I Fix My MacBook Pro not Turning On in 10 Seconds
+How to Fix MacBook Pro Not Turning On

-With the new MacBook Pro I often find that my MacBook Pro won’t turn on after I put it to sleep and it is connected to a dock.
-Here’s what to try before any more complicated tasks.
+With a new MacBook Pro, you might find that it won’t turn on after you put it to sleep and it’s connected to a dock.
+Here’s what to try before any more complicated tasks:

-- Unplug all accessories from your MacBook Pro – Everything.
+- Unplug all accessories from your MacBook Pro.

 - Hold the power button for 10 seconds.
-You should here the notebook turn off with a small click or whirr.
+You should here the device turn off with a small click or whirr.